marnovandermaas/idleLands-automation/README.md

 Automation userscript for IdleLands https://play.idle.land/

-A big thank you to `Sarimash` for showing me some example code he created, which evolved to this...
+A big thank you to `Sarimash` for sharing some example code he created and to `Torsin` who made the initial version of this automation tool.

 [![screenshot](https://i.postimg.cc/8zSK7DWn/tempsnip.png)](https://postimg.cc/D8xdN9xq)